jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 Pod Save the People - Deray Mckesson's first podcast dives into the world activism and social issue driven culture with deep dives into the current and historical politics of progress.

-These five podcasts, while all focused on our political atmosphere, are all very unique.
-The tones of each podcast are very unique, mostly driven by the different host personalities.
-While Faveraeu and Lovett push light-heartedness, Cox, Mckesson and Veitor push a more serious tones that do affect the listening experience.
-To me, they're all totally different listening experiences that I highly recommend to anyone remotely interested in these subjects.

-In addition to the topic and tone of the podcasts, we also should note the amount of content each podcast produces.
-Using the following plot, we can what the average length of each podcast episode is, along with how many episodes they release per week.